(24 September 2015)

 ^ ^ ^ This majestic pine has the scent of "vanilla" which is a way to help indentify the species of tree.

 You can continue hiking down the valley for several miles.
 It eventually joins the trail going through San Emigdio Canyon although an efficient route to get there can be a little tricky to navigate.
 The valley eventually opens out into meadow-like area that can be swampy in parts.
-Bare to the right-hand side (north) of this open area to get through to San Emigdio.
+Bare to the right-hand side (north) of this open area to get through to upper San Emigdio Canyon.

 telephone: +1 (661) 242-1234